python-pillow/pillow-wheels/README.rst

 ------

 Wheels are uploaded to https://github.com/python-pillow/pillow-wheels/releases.
-Credentials for this specific repo are stored in a Travis CI secret, so the upload won't work from another repository.
+Credentials for this specific repo are stored in a GitHub secret, so the upload won't work from another repository.

 PyPI